Does your NZ marketing budget underweight crucial digital channels?

 Harness enthusiastic team members

-If you’ve got an enthusiastic administrator or business development person, Alexanders mentors and helps to guide marketing activities as a kind of part time, contract marketing department.
+If you’ve got an enthusiastic administrator or business development person, Alexanders can act as a fractional senior marketer to mentor and guide marketing activities as a kind of part time, contract marketing department.
+We also offer digital marketing coaching (Alexanders is registered with MBIE to provide co-funded services to eligible companies).

 Perhaps it’s time to set up a marketing department?
-This is something Rachel has lots of experience in too though eventually she does herself out of a [part-time] job as the department grows.
+This is something Rachel has experience in too though eventually she does herself out of a [part-time] job as the department grows.

 Getting best bang for buck